dy0gu/mattermost-plugin-freemium/README.md

   - Pre-commit hooks to run project formatting and linting:

     ```shell
-    # Needs the dependencies off all modules installed to run correctly!
+    # Needs the dependencies of all modules installed to run correctly!
     pip install lefthook
     lefthook install